What is left neglect and who does it affect?

-When someone has left sided neglect that may only eat food on the right side of their plate, put make up on their right side of their face, only put their right arm in a sleeve of a shirt, comb their hair only on the ride side or start writing in the middle of a page.
-Left sided neglect does not occur because of a vision problem on the left eye but refers to being unaware of of your affected side due to damage to the brain on the right side.
+When someone has left sided neglect they may only eat food on the right side of their plate, put make up on their right side of their face, only thread their right arm in a sleeve of a shirt, comb their hair only on the ride side or start writing in the middle of a page.
+Left sided neglect does not occur because of a vision problem with the left eye but refers to being unaware of of your affected side due to damage to the brain on the right side.
 Left sided neglect can decrease ones independence and also can be a safety concern.

 How does one diagnose left neglect?

 Either a Speech-language pathologists, occupational therapists, neuropsychologists, optometrists, or a neurologists will perform assessments to determine the severity of the left sided neglect.
 There are multiple assessments that can be used.
-Some examples are providing a sheet with a circle on it and asking the stroke survivor to draw a clock or giving them a sheet of paper with a bunch of numbers or letters on it and aksing them to cross a specific number or letter.
+Some examples are providing a sheet of paper with a circle on it and asking the stroke survivor to draw a clock or giving them a sheet of paper with a bunch of numbers or letters on it and aksing them to cross out a specific number or letter.
 If the stroke survivor is suffering from left sided neglect many times you will notice them only crossing off letters or numbers on the right side or drawing the numbers of a clock only on the right side of the circle.

 Is left neglect treatable?

-Left neglect is treatable however there are many different ways one can go about treating it.
+Left neglect is treatable however, there are many different ways one can go about treating it.
 The most common way to treat left neglect is forcing the stroke survivor to pay attention to their left side and to utilize their left sided extremities on a daily basis.
 Some examples would be by placing the stroke survivors night stand on the left side of their bed, placing a clock on the left side of the room, positioning the TV on the left side of the room or placing their dinner plate towards their left side.
 All of these examples force the stroke survivor to pay attention to their left side.